karrioapi/karrio/README.md

 - [x] Alpha: We are testing purplship with a closed set of customers
 - [x] Public Alpha: Anyone can sign up over at [cloud.purplship.com](cloud.purplship.com).
 But go easy on us, there are a few kinks
-- [ ] Public Beta: Stable enough for most non-enterprise use-cases
+- [x] Public Beta: Stable enough for most non-enterprise use-cases
 - [ ] Public: Production-ready

-We are currently in Public Alpha.
+We are currently in Public Beta.
 Watch "releases" of this repo to get notified of major updates.

 ## Self-hosted installation